 NRC actions would be taken based on a decision model.

 June 30, 1998: The Commission issued the SRM for SECY-98-045, in which the Commission expressed concerns with: the apparent use of enforcement as a "driving force" for the assessment process; the quantitative scoring of PIM entries; and the use of color coding to define performance rating categories.
-However, the Commission did approve the solicitation of public comment on the IRAP requested the staff to: provide a recommendation for changes to the assessment process; address regional consistency and equitable treatment of plants receiving varying levels of inspection effort; and include conceptual changes to the inspection program needed to conform with the new assessment process (Ref.
+However, the Commission did approve the solicitation of public comment on the IRAP proposal and requested the staff to: provide a recommendation for changes to the assessment process; address regional consistency and equitable treatment of plants receiving varying levels of inspection effort; and include conceptual changes to the inspection program needed to conform with the new assessment process (Ref.
 8).

 Industry proposal for a new oversight process in the late 1990s: